-From time to time Cube Partnership may contact you by email or phone with information about products and services we believe you may be interested in.
+From time to time Cube International may contact you by email or phone with information about products and services we believe you may be interested in.

 We will only send marketing messages to you in accordance with the marketing preferences you set.
 You can then let us know at any time that you do not wish to receive marketing messages.

 You can also unsubscribe from our marketing by clicking on the unsubscribe link in the marketing messages we send to you.

 6. Disclosure of your personal information

 Generally we share information where we need to do so in order to run our organisation (e.g. where other people process information for us or are required to process information for the benefit of World Athletics).
 In such circumstances, we will put in place arrangements to protect your personal information.
 Outside of that we do not disclose your personal information unless we are required to do so by law.

 - We share personal information with the following parties:

 - Any party approved by you or notified to you at the point of data collection;

 - Other service providers: for example, email marketing specialists, payment processors, data analysis, promotional advisors, contractors or suppliers and IT services (including CRM, website, video and teleconference services);

 - Our supply chain partners and sub-contractors, such as couriers, import/export agents and shippers;